andrewtarzia/bbprepared/README.md

 # bbprepared
 A general toolkit for working with building blocks for construction of larger molecules.

-The library is built off of [`stk`](https://stk.readthedocs.io/en/stable/), which comes with the pip install
+The library is built off of [`stk`](https://stk.readthedocs.io/en/stable/), which comes with the pip install.

 # Installation

-`bbprepared` is a library.
-I recommend installing the library with the following instructions.
+`bbprepared` is a `pip` installable library, or can be installed with the following instructions.

 The code can be installed following these steps: